Veterans Services About FAQ Impact License News Check Your Eligibility

 already qualify

-Virginia's HB 642 creates a direct pathway for veterans to enter the cannabis industry as Impact Licensees — with priority licensing, access to the Cannabis Equity Business Loan Program, and the first 100 licenses reserved for qualified applicants.
+Virginia's reconciled HB 642 creates a direct pathway for veterans to enter the cannabis industry as Impact Licensees — with a dedicated lottery, a two-bite selection rule, access to the Cannabis Equity Business Loan Fund, and up to 100 early microbusiness licenses by December 1, 2026.

 Under the Impact License framework, applicants whose ownership is at least 66% held by qualifying individuals receive significant advantages.
-To qualify, you must meet at least 4 of 7 criteria — and military service counts as one.
+Qualification is a two-part test: first, meet the geographic residency prong, then satisfy at least one of six personal criteria — and veteran status counts.

-Green Dot specializes in helping veterans assess their qualification, build their application strategy, and navigate the Cannabis Equity Business Loan Program.
+Green Dot specializes in helping veterans assess their qualification, build their application strategy, and navigate the Cannabis Equity Business Loan Fund.

-• 2 Residency in a disproportionately policed census tract (3 of last 5 years)
+• B Resided in a historically economically disadvantaged community (3 of last 5 years)

 • 5 Veteran of the U.S. Armed Forces